mnielsen/finding_scenius/finding_scenius.md

   because while the number of people had exploded, the intellectual frontier had not.

-So I will conclude this main part of my essay by asking my readers: where is scenius nascent today?
-This is really a few different
+**WHere is scenius nascent today?** xSo I will conclude this main part of my essay by asking my readers: where is scenius nascent today?
-questions:
+This is really a few different questions:

 + **What are the most important emerging fields?** Typically, these are fields that have just opened up because of some other advance or